jfnavarro/st_viewer/README.md

 * Make sure that XCode and XCode Command Line Tools are installed (check by typing "xcode-select" on a terminal) If needed to you can install them from the Apple store (https://developer.apple.com/xcode/).
   I recommend to update to the latest version of XCode.

+* Make sure to have installed OpenMP, for example with "brew install libomp"

 * Clone the repository to a specific folder and build the application